The Amazing Disappearing AMT Credit

 In states that have an income tax, like California, I think the taxpayer should discount the value of the credit carryover.

-Notice that at Part I of the form, the Net Minimum Tax on Exclusion Items for the previous year is computed.
+Notice that the Net Minimum Tax on Exclusion Items for the previous year is computed at Part I of the form.
 The net minimum tax on exclusion items is computed “as if” the only minimum tax adjustments included items deductible for the regular tax, but not for the alternative minimum tax.
-The most common exclusion items are state income taxes, real estate property taxes, and miscellaneous deductions.
+The most common exclusion items are state income taxes and real estate property taxes.
+(After being temporarily repealed by the Tax Cuts and Jobs Act of 2017, 2% miscellaneous itemized deductions and personal exemptions have been permanently repealed by the One Big Beautiful Bill Act of 2025 (OBBBA).)

 Also notice that the minimum tax on exclusion items (from line 15) is subtracted from line 16 to arrive at an adjustment amount to the minimum tax credit carryforward.
-Also note at line 18 that if the minimum tax on exclusion items exceeds the alternative minimum tax from the previous year’s tax return, the adjustment is entered as a negative amount.
+If the minimum tax on exclusion items exceeds the alternative minimum tax from the previous year’s tax return, the adjustment at line 18 is entered as a negative amount.
 This will typically happen when there is a negative adjustment on the previous year’s tax return for an ISO disposition, resulting in a zero AMT.

 The result is if the AMT credit isn’t used on the previous year’s tax return, it will be reduced on the current year’s tax return.

-The minimum tax credit carryforward to 1999 at line 26 of the form is not the amount that will be available to reduce the next year’s regular tax.
-It will be reduced by the net minimum tax on exclusion items in the 1998 income tax return.
+The minimum tax credit carryforward to 2025 at line 26 of the form is not the amount that will be available to reduce the next year’s regular tax.
+It will be reduced by the net minimum tax on exclusion items in the 2024 income tax return, computed at Part I of Form 8801 for 2025.

 Apparently, Congress is determined that taxpayers should not receive a tax benefit for their state income taxes and other exclusion items when determining the availability of the AMT credit carryover.